 - Have classes tailored to in hospital or out of hospital (home births & birth centers) birth plans

-While still focuses on natural childbirth this class uses the Boot Camp model and militaristic talk to make it a little fun and modern.
+While still focusing on natural childbirth this class uses the Boot Camp model and militaristic talk to make it a little fun and modern.
 They even call their workbook a Field Manual and discuss breastfeeding as the Ultimate MRE.

 - Main philosophy is that severe pain does not have to be a part of labor